capaj/capaj/README.md

 ## Did you get the memo?
-### I am going to need you to look at those TPS reports.
+### I am going to need you to look at those open PRs.
 ASAP